bird-house/flyingpigeon/docs/source/descriptions/indices.rst

 |            |                | PRCPTOT > 75th percentile of daily precipitation sum (warm/wet days)           |
 +------------+----------------+--------------------------------------------------------------------------------+

-Climate indices have to be calculated for a time aggregation:
+*Climate indices have to be calculated for a time aggregation*

 +-------------+-------------+---------+
 | Time        |Description  |values   |